ro6ley/Elixir101/01-pattern_matching_notes.md

 It succeeds if Elixir can find a way of making the left-hand side equal to the right-hand side.

-ELixir will only change the value of the variable on the left hand-side of the `=` sign.
+Elixir will only change the value of the variable on the left hand-side of the `=` sign.

 A pattern (the left-side) is matched if the values (the right side) have the same structure and if each term in the pattern can be matched to the corresponding term in the values.